-Great to serve as a a side dish, this Israeli couscous is also great for meal prep and easy to turn into a full meal.
-Loaded with roasted asparagus, chickpeas, feta and sun-dried tomatoes and tossed in a vibrant lemon olive oil dressing, every bite is bursting with flavour and it’s perfect to enjoy throughout the spring and summer.
+Loaded with roasted asparagus, chickpeas, feta, and sun-dried tomatoes and tossed in a vibrant lemony dressing, every bite is bursting with flavor.
+It’s so refreshing to enjoy throughout the spring and summer months!

 - Make-ahead: This couscous salad is a great make ahead option if you’re planning to serve it as part of a larger meal.
 It’s also great for meal prep and travels well for picnics and pot lucks, since it tends to taste better the longer that it sits.